Marine Scotland

 Does marine litter concern correlate with changing habits?

-27th July 2021 by Marine Scotland Communications
+27th July 2021 by Marine Directorate Communications

 Does marine litter concern correlate with changing habits?
 Our colleagues conducted a study on this subject - they share their insights here.